composer/composer/doc/articles/scripts.md

 - `getName()`: returns the name of the event being fired as a string
 - `getIO()`: returns the current input/output stream which implements `Composer\IO\IOInterface` for writing to the console

+## Running scripts manually

+If you would like to run the scripts for an event manually, the syntax is:

+    $ composer run-script [--dev] [--no-dev] script

+For example `composer run-script post-install-cmd` will run any **post-install-cmd** scripts that have been defined.